TIOH Organization

 • Initiates, develops, reviews and coordinates legislative and regulatory materials

-• Provides project management support for projects including Army, Air Force, DOD, ROTC/JROTC, Navy USMC, USCG and all other uniformed and civilian federal agencies
+• Provides project management support for projects including Army, Air Force, DOD, ROTC/JROTC, Navy, USMC, Space Force, USCG and all other uniformed and civilian federal agencies

-• Plans and conducts budgetary and finance and accounting activities.
+• Plans and conducts finance and accounting activities

-• Administers personnel management and administrative functions to include records management, Information Technology and website administration
+• Administers personnel management and administrative functions to include records and content management, human resource management, information technology and website administration

 • Prepares letters of authorization and other official documentation for heraldic items